AdaptiveParticles/LibAPR/README.md

 NB: This update to 2.0 introduces changes to IO and iteration that are not compatable with old versions.

+If compiling with APR_DENOISE flag the package also requires:
+* Eigen3.

 ## Building

 The repository requires sub-modules, so the repository needs to be cloned recursively: